The rate on an average 30-year fixed rate mortgage (FRM) advanced to 7.04% in the week ending January 17, 2025. The average 15-year FRM grew to 6.27%.

 Watch for FRM rates to generally work their way lower in 2025 as the Fed completes its job to fully stabilize consumer inflation (and job growth) following the pandemic disruption.
 The FRM rate decrease through 2025 is expected to be followed by a long-term upward trend, which began in 2013 at the outset of a half-cycle with some 30 years of rising rates on all borrowing.

-In the long term, property sellers suffer from higher FRM rates, since asking prices are primarily supported by the amounts buyers can borrow to fund a purchase.
-Thus, an increase in the FRM rate forces most sellers to eventually drop prices or exit the market.
+In the long term, property sellers suffer from high FRM rates.
+Property pricing is primarily supported by the amount a buyer can borrow to fund a purchase.
+Thus, annual increases in FRM rates force most sellers to eventually drop prices or exit the market.

 As for buyers dependent on purchase-money mortgage funding, they either:

-- wait out the drop in asking prices until pricing matches their reduced purchasing power.
+- wait out the drop in asking prices until pricing matches their reduced purchasing power, the more likely situation.

-Buyers increasingly sense current economic conditions are incompatible with the purchase of over-priced property with financing at high mortgage rates.
-The result is more buyers are heading for the sidelines, ready, but not willing or able.
-However, patient buyers and their agents will soon discover their situation improving.
-Watch as for-sale inventories grow, forcing sellers to cut prices to unload property they no longer want.
+Buyers increasingly sense current economic conditions are incompatible with the double whammy of a purchase of over-priced property and mortgage funding reduced by high rates.
+The result is more buyers are heading for the sidelines — ready, but not willing or able.
+However, patient buyers and their agents will, maybe by 2027, discover their situation greatly improving.
+Watch for-sale inventories to grow, sellers forced to cut prices to unload property they no longer want, and mortgage rates to then lower.

-However, the 10-year T-Note rate was 4.17% on December 6, 2024, Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.52%, above the historical risk premium spread of 1.5%.
-Today’s generous spread indicates lenders continue to pad their risk premiums in anticipation of future rate increases — and foreclosures due to defaults.
+However, the 10-year T-Note contracted to 4.62% on January 17, 2025.
+Thus, the spread between the 10-year T-Note and 30-year FRM rate is 2.42%, above the historical risk premium spread of 1.5%.
+Today’s spread indicates lenders have started to reduce their risk premiums in an apparent effort to increase mortgage originations to maintain profitable operations.

 This inversion in ARM rate over the FRM rates has eliminated the appeal of ARMs except in mortgage-financed high-tier housing and commercial property.